National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   I'm happy to produce a dataset with the `dose` and `frequency` columns, but you may not find it useful.^[
   <!-- Read about the OMOP Standard Tables in @sec-understanding,
   specifically the medications are in the [`drug_exposure`](https://ohdsi.github.io/CommonDataModel/cdm60.html#DRUG_EXPOSURE) table. -->
-  OMOP tables are designed to represent data from many sources, but typically need to be transformed before analysis.
+  OMOP tables are designed to represent data from many sources but typically need to be transformed before analysis.
   ]
   Those two columns are sparsely populated and they look inconsistent across sites.^[Conformance is a topic in @sec-cycle.]